Grandstream Networks recently released new firmware for both the GVC32xx series and the IPVideoTalk Web Conferencing

 VoIP Designers, Make It Work!

 VoIP Supply: Tim Gunn is famous for telling Project Runway designers to “make it work.”
-We hope VoIP integrators don’t have to face the same time …
+We hope VoIP integrators don’t have to face the same time pressures …

 Note: This is a guest post by James Kander, North American Sales Manager for Polycom KIRK, and the 1st installment in a three part series.